Downpayment Assistance Loan Program (DALP)

 Maximum Loan Amount

-- First-time homebuyers: No member of a household must have had any ownership interest in a residential unit for the last three years.
+- First-time homebuyers (in General DALP list): All adult household members must not have any ownership interest in a residential unit for the last three years.

 - Completed homebuyer education from Homeownershipsf.org